celery/celery/sources/getting-started/first-steps-with-celery.txt

 Creating a simple task
 ======================

-In this example we are creating a simple task that adds two numbers.
-Tasks are defined in a normal python module.
-The module can be named whatever you like, but the convention is to call it :file:`tasks.py`.
+In this tutorial we are creating a simple task that adds two numbers.
+Tasks are defined in normal Python modules.

-Our addition task looks like this:
+By convention we will call our moudule :file:`tasks.py`, and it looks

-:file:`tasks.py`:
+**:file:`tasks.py`:**

 .. code-block:: python